EVERSE-ResearchSoftware/RSQKit/pages/research_software/quality.md

 They define "what" quality looks like in a specific context.
 For example, the ISO/IEC 25010 standard defines dimensions such as Maintainability, Security, and Performance Efficiency.
 They are often qualitative and reflect the needs of stakeholders (users, developers, or maintainers).

-Quality imdicators (or metrics) are measurable, objective variables used to assess the status of a specific dimension.
+Quality indicators (or metrics) are measurable, objective variables used to assess the status of a specific dimension.
 An indicator provides the evidence required to determine if a dimension is being satisfied.
 For example, "Unit Test Coverage" is one of the indicators for the Reliability dimension.